5 steps to a Successful Detoxification Diet

 What does a successful detox claim to do

 Often we hear that detox diets will ‘remove toxins’.
 Sounds wonderful doesn’t it but designers of detox diets are not in agreement on which toxin is removed, or how.
 I haven’t actually found researching the type of toxin that will be cleansed – or the effectiveness of this claim.
 They might also claim to improve your energy levels, rid you of disease, help you lose weight and reset your metabolism.
 Sign me up!
 However, all that glitters is not gold.

-On a personal level if I were doing a detox, I’d be thinking of removing from my diet all the artificial things – caffeine, alcohol, processed foods, lowering salt and sugar levels in what I consume.
-This would make digestion really easy.
-This would be a motivation I would actually endorse.
+On a personal level if I were doing a detox I’d go for 3-5 days maximum.
+I’d be thinking of removing from my diet all the artificial and liver loading things like caffeine, alcohol, dairy, estrogenic foods (soy, eggs for example), processed foods, lowering salt and sugar levels in what I consume.
+This would make digestion really easy as these are known to be liver loaders and it is highly beneficial to reduce the load on your liver!
 Removing toxins ?
-I doubt it does that.
-The other health claims – if it sounds too good to be true it probably is.
-Great health comes from healthy living with the benefit of great genes.
+I’m just not sure what this means.
+The other health claims should also be clarified.
+My rather cynical view is that if it sounds too good to be true it probably is.
+Great health comes from healthy living and a few days .

 What you can expect to gain from a successful detox